jpulse-net/jpulse-framework/docs/dev/working/W-112-metrics-get-stats-strategy.md

 ### System Defaults

-All components inherit these system-level defaults (defined in HealthController or StatsRegistry):
+All components inherit these system-level defaults (defined in HealthController or MetricsRegistry):

 ```javascript
 const SYSTEM_DEFAULTS = {